 Recurring Payment Processors Compared

-If you accept payments in-store or use a mobile device to accept payments, it’s important to note that online processing fees are usually higher than fees to accept credit cards in-store.
-For example, Square’s transaction fees for swiped or contactless payments start at only 2.6% plus 10 cents per transaction.
+It’s important to note that online processing fees are usually higher than when accepting credit card payments in-store.
+For example, Square’s transaction fees for in-person transactions start at only 2.5% + 10 cents.

 For merchants that use a free credit card processing program, the credit card transaction fees are passed on to customers.
 However, if customers pay with ACH or debit cards, then the merchant will have to shoulder the transaction cost.

 - Transaction fees: For new and small businesses, solutions like Square and PayPal with flat fees and no monthly minimums are usually the most affordable.
-As your business grows, solutions with interchange-plus or membership pricing, such as Payment Depot and Stax by Fattmerchant, can offer the lowest rates.
+As your business grows, solutions with interchange-plus or membership pricing, such as Payment Depot and Stax, can offer the lowest rates.
+If you are looking for the cheapest credit card processing fees, avoid tiered pricing at all costs.

 - Monthly fees: Some solutions offer low transaction rates but have high monthly fees.